devassistant/c2s-api/api/run.md

 The `type` property is currently used for indicating a password, i. e. the text should be hidden.

-In the future, multiple-choice and similar question types should be supported.
+In the future, multiple-choice and other question types should be supported.

 ## Answer (Client → Server)